ramnreddy15/Website/README.md

 ### Pushing your changes
 Here are the steps to push your changes:
+1. Run the command `yarn run build`.
-1. Make sure to change
+2. Make sure to change
 ```
 "start": "react-scripts start",
 "build": "react-scripts build",